Chart Color Schemes

 Bega-Eden Hinterland is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-The dwelling structure in Bega-Eden Hinterland, as per the latest Census, was 97.6% houses and 2.4% other dwellings (semi-detached, apartments, 'other' dwellings).
-This compares to Non-Metro NSW's 84.3% houses and 15.7% other dwellings.
-Home ownership in Bega-Eden Hinterland was at 56.4%, with mortgaged dwellings at 32.2% and rented ones at 11.4%.
-The median monthly mortgage repayment was $1,300, lower than Non-Metro NSW's average of $1,517.
-The median weekly rent figure in the area was $265, compared to Non-Metro NSW's $320.
-Nationally, Bega-Eden Hinterland's mortgage repayments were significantly lower at $1,300 than the Australian average of $1,863, and rents were substantially below the national figure of $375.
+In Bega-Eden Hinterland, as per the latest Census evaluation, 97.6% of dwellings were houses, with the remaining 2.4% being semi-detached, apartments, or other types.
+This compares to Non-Metro NSW's figures of 84.3% houses and 15.7% other dwellings.
+Home ownership in Bega-Eden Hinterland stood at 56.4%, with mortgaged dwellings at 32.2% and rented ones at 11.4%.
+The median monthly mortgage repayment was $1,300, below Non-Metro NSW's average of $1,517.
+The median weekly rent in the area was $265, lower than Non-Metro NSW's $320.
+Nationally, Bega-Eden Hinterland's mortgage repayments were significantly lower at $1,300 compared to Australia's average of $1,863, and rents were substantially below the national figure of $375.

 Frequently Asked Questions - Housing